aadhithya/tum_console/README.md

 * Create an alias if you want to access the easily.

 ## Features
-* Search for study rooms at Bibliothek Mathe/Informatik(bibMI), Magistrale Mathe/Informatik(mi) and Garching Hochbruck(hbrk) with --room-info/-ri
+* Search for study rooms at Bibliothek Mathe/Informatik(bibMI), Magistrale Mathe/Informatik(mi) and Garching Hochbrück(hbrk) with --room-info/-ri
 * Get the day's menu at the mensa you want.
 (WIP)

 ## Usage